Alexandria Opera House booking, prices, tours, reviews

 Alexandria Opera House constructed in 1918 during the reign of Sultan Fuad I. It named Muhammad Ali Theater.
 The original owner of Alexandria Opera House called Badr El Din Kerdany.
 He appointed a French architect who’s name is Georges Baroque to do the design of it.
-In 1921, Alexandria Opera House was host to celebrated Arab and foreign singers.
-In 1962 Alexandria Opera House renamed “Sayed Darwish Theater” to honor Mr. Sayed Darwish.
+In 1921, it was host to celebrated Arab and foreign singers.
+In 1962 the opera renamed “Sayed Darwish Theater” to honor Mr. Sayed Darwish.
 Sayed Darwish a famous Egyptian musician.
 Moreover, Sayed Darwish is the one who composed the Egyptian national anthem.
-Unfortunately, the ravages of time destroyed the exquisite beauty of Alexandria Opera House building.
+Unfortunately, the ravages of time destroyed the exquisite beauty of the Opera House building.

 There are visiting companies, local and foreign recitals and cultural Weeks.
 There also Arab and international festivals.
 Alexandria Opera House establishes to ballet, classical and Arab music talents.
 A department named Talents Development Center also established at the Opera.
 In this center, educators and academic professors teach.
 They also set up performances with young Egyptian who have talents.
 The venue hosts today world class events.
 It include all time favorite operas and ballets performed by local and international companies.
 The gorgeous auditorium also hosts concerts and recitals.
 It also hosts Arab and international festivals and cultural gatherings.